ghj95/portfolio/_pages/about.md

   </div>

   <div>
     This machine learning application <strong>classifies iris flowers</strong> using a <strong>random forest model</strong>, offering a hands-on demonstration of predictive analytics.
-Built with <em>Scikit-Learn</em>, it includes features such as real-time probability scoring and dynamic parameter selection, making it an interactive and flexible tool. </br>
+Built with <em>Scikit-Learn</em>, it includes features such as real-time probability scoring and dynamic parameter selection, making it an interactive and flexible tool.
+    <br><br>
     Developed with <strong>Streamlit</strong>, the app provides a user-friendly interface for exploring machine learning concepts in classification and model performance evaluation.
   </div>
 </div>